mark701/Angular-Demo-Ecommerce/README.md

-# Angular + Tailwind CSS Demo Project
+# Angular + Tailwind CSS Demo E-Commerce

 This is a demo project built using Angular and Tailwind CSS for the frontend, which connects to a backend API.